Mogen Dahl Koncertsal

 CHAMBER CONCERTS AT MOGENS DAHL CONCERT HALL AND WITH MOGENS DAHL CHAMBER CHOIR

-CLASSICAL CONCERTS SPRING 2025
+CLASSICAL CONCERTS AUTUMN 2025

 Mogens Dahl Concert Hall and Mogens Dahl Chamber Choir are now ready with a new fantastic season of chamber concerts and chamber choir concerts.
-Spring 2025 for Mogens Dahl Chamber Choir offers new musical collaborations in the heart of Copenhagen.
+Autumn 2025 for Mogens Dahl Chamber Choir offers new musical collaborations in the heart of Copenhagen.
 Mogens Dahl Concert Hall creates the ideal space for intimate musical experiences, where the audience can immerse themselves in the music.
 Look forward to a season filled with musical gems that touch the soul and leave lasting impressions.
 Pay special attention to the opportunity to purchase season tickets for the five concerts at Mogens Dahl Concert Hall at particularly advantageous prices!

 Mogens Dahl Koncertsal